Trip Tips: Vienna Christmas season packs a punch

 Live music is a staple at Rhiz rhiz.org/, a club in the 8th District where DJs start around midnight.
 It is one of several joints tucked under the arches of the U6 metro line that runs along the Guertel outer ring road, once the centre of prostitution in Vienna that has now shifted into the Prater.

-If you like football hooligans, you will love the neighbourhood called the Bermuda Triangle.
-A quiet neighbourhood by day whose synagogue and kosher restaurants reflect its history as a Jewish quarter, the area near Schwedenplatz transforms at night into a series of watering holes.
+If you like football hooligans, you will love the neighborhood called the Bermuda Triangle.
+A quiet neighborhood by day whose synagogue and kosher restaurants reflect its history as a Jewish quarter, the area near Schwedenplatz transforms at night into a series of watering holes.
 The drinking age is 16, so brace for a young crowd.

 NATURE TRAILS